How to Prepare for Your Move from NJ to a New Country

 Research Your New Country

-Social customs, business standards, communication styles – it’s all unlike anything you know in New Jersey.
+Social customs, business standards, communication styles—it’s all unlike anything you know in New Jersey.
 When you learn these distinctions in advance, you can prevent future misunderstandings.

-It’s always crucial to verify visa, work and residency country requirements as well.
+It’s always crucial to verify visa, work, and residency country requirements as well.
 And each country also has a unique process, so you’re going to want to leave time for these administrative details if you don’t want your move derailed by the seemingly smallest requirements of the bureaucracy.
 The earlier you do this work, the more time you will have to set things up as you’d like.

 Smart Financial Planning

-One of the important aspects in studying or living in a foreign country is to be prepared financially.
-Establish a reasonable budget that accounts for travel, shipping, temporary housing and living expenses.
+One of the important aspects of studying or living in a foreign country is to be prepared financially.
+Establish a reasonable budget that accounts for travel, shipping, temporary housing, and living expenses.
+The cost of living differs from country to country, so check the average cost of rent, food, travel, and utilities.
+Also create a cushion for your unexpected expenses.

+Check in advance if you’re going to open a local bank account for what they might ask for.
+Certain countries require proof of residency, tax IDs, or other documents to begin.
 Also check currency exchange rates.
 Even minor changes can shift your costs.
-It’s with this information that you’ll be able to come confidently prepared financially for your first few months oversees.
+It’s with this information that you’ll be able to come confidently prepared financially for your first few months overseas.

 Organize Your Important Documents

-Have medical information ready, such as vaccination history, medication and insurance information.
+Have medical information ready, such as vaccination history, medication, and insurance information.
 Entry or residency in some countries also requires proof of immunization.

-Compile your employment records (employment contacts, returns from taxes and references).
+Compile your employment records (employment contacts, returns from taxes, and references).
 These are frequently required for job applications overseas.

-Keep copies of documents such as diplomas, transcripts and certificates close.
+Keep copies of documents such as diplomas, transcripts, and certificates close.

-You should also carry copies of legal documents, which can include your birth certificate, marriage license or custody papers.
+You should also carry copies of legal documents, which can include your birth certificate, marriage license, or custody papers.

 Collect vaccination records and microchip information for your pets.
 Pet moving is highly regulated in most countries.